compSPI/compSPI/docs/contributing.rst

    longer explicitly referenced, but most important, it prevents using a static analysis tool like `pyflakes
    <https://divmod.readthedocs.io/en/latest/products/pyflakes.html>`_ to
-   automatically find bugs in compspi.
+   automatically find bugs in compSPI.

 8. Avoid the use of ``import ... as`` and of ``from ... import foo, bar``, i.e. do not rename modules or modules' functions, because you would create